 Home

-SheaI’m an Associate Professor of Mathematics at Louisiana State University.
+SheaI’m a Professor and Chair of Mathematics at Louisiana State University.
 Before arriving at LSU, I was a NSF Postdoctoral Fellow at Columbia University and a Ph.D. student at the University of Pennsylvania.
 I received my doctorate back in 2009 under the supervision of John Etnyre and Herman Gluck.

 Research: